Configure SCIM

 - Set the SCIM Connector Base URL to:

-- Enable the Push Profile Updates setting.
+- Enable the Push New Users, Push Profile Updates and Push Groups settings.

 - Select HTTP Header for authentication mode and add the service account token in the Authorization HTTP header.